fukuchi/jumplab/README.md

 JumpLab is released under the terms of the GNU GPL 3.0.

-JumpLab: an experiment software for the analysis of 'jump' for platformer game
+JumpLab: a testbed for studying jump motion and scrolling algorithms of videogames

 Copyright (C) 2020 Kentaro Fukuchi